OBJECTIVE OF CAPS: Score points by tossing caps into a beer mug.

 INTRODUCTION TO CAPS

-Caps is a drinking that involves tossing bottle caps into cups (glasses, beer mugs are traditional) or tossing the caps at another bottle (capped) on top of an upside-down beer bottle which is both empty and open.
+Caps is a drinking game that involves tossing bottle caps into cups (glasses, beer mugs are traditional) or tossing the caps at another bottle (capped) on top of an upside-down beer bottle which is both empty and open.
 The latter is the version of Caps played in France whereas the former is more popular in North America, Northern Europe, and Argentina.
 The game is for four players on teams of two.

 HOW TO PLAY CAPS